lambdaJasonYang/npmFrontendTemplateStoryBook/README.md

 1. Write your library in `index.ts`
 2. `npm run build` : Generate types `index.d.ts` and library `index.js` via typescript tsc into `dist/` folder
-3. Create a story for your library like `trial1.stories.ts`, importing from `index.js` to demo it on localhost:6006
+3. Create a story for your library like "stories/trial1.stories.ts" and `import { cores } from '../dist/index.js'` to demo it on localhost:6006
 4. `npm pub` Package and publish `dist/` folder

 The brother repo is [https://github.com/userJY/npmFrontendTemplateWebpack](https://github.com/userJY/npmFrontendTemplateWebpack) which uses Webpack dev server instead of Storybook to demo the package.